Updated May 23, 2023

 Let us discuss examples of Linux Untar.

 tar -xvf eduCBA-demo.tar

-Here we see that at first there are no such files present while we have the directory, but as we untar the file, all the file contents get extracted and uncompressed to the location where we are running the command from.
-Similar explanation goes for the below 2 examples as well (for tar.gz and tar.bz2).
+Here we see that at first, there are no such files present while we have the directory, but as we untar the file, all the file contents get extracted and uncompressed to the location where we are running the command from.
+A similar explanation goes for the below 2 examples (for tar.gz and tar.bz2).

 tar - xvzf eduCBA-demo.tar.gz

 Untar tar archive File at the desired location

 Here we see that the location desiredLoc has no files under it, and as we extract the file, all the file contents get extracted to the location specified i.e. desiredLoc.